 Not everybody that makes money in affiliate marketing is selling something, but the affiliate merchant ultimately is selling something.
-As an example, you might choose to do display advertising and get into the pay per click affiliate business model.
+As an example, you might choose to do display advertising and get into the pay-per-click affiliate business model.

 I’ve written extensively about this in the past.
 Google AdSense is the top affiliate program to join.

-You earn money when somebody clicks on ad Google sold.
+You earn money when somebody clicks on an ad Google sold.
 Therefore you’re not selling, but Google is selling advertising, and the people buying that advertising are looking for customers.

 This seems relatively easy to me, but for some reason, people get hung up here as well.
 Think about what you like to do in your spare time.